 The reform of Police became one of the major goals of the Moldovan Government which pursues to increase the efficiency of Police and the level of the population`s trust in Police.
 The Police Development Strategy 2016-2020 aims at establishing a Police force serving the interests of citizens and community.
 This document sets the reform direction the Police should follow during the upcoming years with a focus on modernization of Police operation, increasing efficiency, accountability and transparency, strengthening the crime response capacities and mainstreaming the respect for human rights in Police activity.

-Thus, overall objective of the project is to assist the Ministry of Internal Affairs (MIA) and the General Police Inspectorate (GPI) in developing an accountable, efficient, representative, transparent and professional police force, closer to the best international practices.
-The project seeks to further strengthen the institutional and professional capacities of MIA and GPI units and provide technical assistance in specific areas of intervention.
-The activities and results of the project are designed to help MIA and GPI to fulfil the internal modernization efforts and strategic objectives in line with international best practices including mainstreaming and promotion of human rights and gender responsiveness.
+Thus, overall objective of the project is to assist the Ministry of Internal Affairs (MIA) and the General Police Inspectorate (GPI) in developing an accountable, efficient, transparent and professional police force, alligned to the best international practices.
+The project seeks to further strengthen the institutional and professional capacities of MIA and GPI units, helping them fulfil the internal modernization efforts and strategic objectives in line with international best practices including mainstreaming and promotion of human rights and gender responsiveness.

 - Strengthening the Police capacities in crime scene management, evidence collection and primary crime response;